Ukraine: Ex-President Petro Poroshenko returns to face treason charges | DW | 17.01.2022

 Poroshenko is expected to head straight to court, where a judge will decide whether he should be taken into custody pending the investigation.

 As the former leader emerged outside the airport, he was greeted by a crowd of his supporters.
-Some of them were waving the Ukrainian flag, while other carried posters and banners that read, "We need democracy," and "Stop repressions."
+Some of them were waving the Ukrainian flag, while other carried posters and banners that read, "We need democracy," "Stop repressions" and "Hands off Poroshenko."

+"We are here to unite and defend Ukraine," Poroshenko told the crowd.
+"Now I'm heading to the court where we'll give them a fight."

 Poroshenko, one of Ukraine's richest businessmen, will face treason charges.